-- Bony free flap surgery involves: - o Finding suitable blood vessels in the neck to join to the flap. - Preparing the bone flap from a suitable part of the body; this may include a piece of skin and sometimes muscle, along with the bone and its blood vessels.
-The choice of the donor site depends on the defect needed to be repaired. - The bone flap is transferred to the defect in the head or neck region needing repair and the donor site is closed using stitches or sometimes a skin graft. - The blood vessels of the bone flap are connected to vessels in the neck using microvascular surgical techniques (very small sutures and a microscope).
+• Soft tissue free flap surgery involves:

+- o Finding suitable blood vessels in the neck to join to the flap. - o Preparing the soft tissue flap from a suitable part of the body; this may include a piece of skin and sometimes muscle, along with its blood vessels.
+The choice of the donor site depends on the defect needed to be repaired.

-- The surgery may take several hours; during this time in the operating theatre you will be kept warm and protected from getting pressure sores. - If the reconstructive surgery involves areas such as the mouth, lower jaw bone, neck or throat, a tracheostomy (or opening) may be made in the windpipe assist with breathing after the surgery.
+- o The soft tissue flap is transferred to the defect in the head or neck region needing repair and the donor site is closed using stitches or sometimes a skin graft. - o The blood vessels of the soft tissue flap are connected to those in the neck using microvascular surgical techniques. - The surgery may take several hours; during this time in the operating theatre you will be kept warm and protected from getting pressure sores. - If the reconstructive surgery involves areas such as the mouth, lower jaw bone, neck or throat, a tracheotomy (or opening) may be made in the windpipe assist with breathing after the surgery.